To Catch a Thief: Production

-To Catch a Thief was the director's first of five films made using the VistaVision widescreen process, and the last of three starring Grace Kelly.
+To Catch a Thief was Hitchcock's first of five films made using the VistaVision widescreen process, and the last of three starring Grace Kelly.
 It was also Hitchcock's penultimate collaboration with Cary Grant, followed by North by Northwest (1959); both films are about a man with a mistaken identity who goes on an adventure to prove his innocence.

+Grant received more than $700,000 from his 10% of the gross for the film, while Hitchcock received less than $50,000.

 The costumes were by Edith Head, including Kelly's gold lamé gown for the film's costume ball.

 The car driven by Grace Kelly was a metallic blue 1953 Sunbeam Alpine Mk I.

 Locations

 To Catch a Thief was filmed largely in the Paramount Studios, Hollywood, California, and on location in the Alpes-Maritimes of southeastern France.
 It included the resorts of Cannes, Nice, Villefranche-sur-Mer, Saint-Jeannet and Tourrettes-sur-Loup.

 Crucial to the film's success in shooting on location was the presence of unit production manager C.O.
 "Doc" Erickson.
 He had developed a reputation for his work on prior Paramount films that had relied on a great amount of location photography, such as Shane (1953) and Secret of the Incas (1954).
 Erickson thoroughly researched the logistics of shooting in the South of France and communicated with Bill Mull, the production manager on Little Boy Lost (1953).